RMaarefdoust/universal/README.md

 As you can see in the cmake output there are many build targets.
 Each build target is designed to provide focus and fast build turnarounds when working with different number systems.
-Each number system has its own build target allowing fast and efficient regression testing.
+Each number system has its build target, allowing fast and efficient regression testing.

 The build options are enabled/disabled as follows: